vsf-tv/rist-pfd/README.md

 # VSF TR-06-03 Payload Format Descriptor Registration

-This is a registration repository for the Payload Format Descriptor field in the upcoming VSF TR-06-3 Specification.
+This is a registration repository for the Payload Format Descriptor field in the
+VSF TR-06-3 Specification.

 ## How to add new entries to the table